 Focus and brevity.
 A one or two-page summary plus a data table or figure often provides sufficient information for local clinical leaders to understand key activities and develop broader plans and priorities for future local QI initiatives.
 More detailed information may be placed in appendices.

 Content.
-In general the report will follow the organization of the documentation for MOC, describing the problem and the sequence of data guided cycles of improvement.
-However, if the focus is primarily on the baseline and final results, the underlying causes across the two cycles may be summarized on one section and the interventions across both cycles may be summarized in one section, with the results for all points in time presented in one or two tables or figures.
+In general, the report will follow the organization of the documentation for MOC, describing the problem and the sequence of a data guided cycle of improvement.
+The underlying cause may be summarized on one section and the intervention may be summarized in one section, with the results for both points in time presented in one or two tables or figures.